 You may have heard the role of natural selection in human evolution.
 However, scientists also believe how environmental conditions, particularly weather/climate may have also contributed to developments in human origins.

-To the Chinese language, all-weather words start from the following five primary characters: 天 (sky/day), 气 (air), 雨 (rain), 云 (cloud), 风 (wind).
+In the Chinese language, all-weather words generally have one or more of the following characters: 天 (sky/day), 气 (air), 雨 (rain), 云 (cloud), 风 (wind).
 You’ll get off to a good start by learning those basics first!

 The Chinese character for “sky” (天) has its origins in oracle bone script.
 Oracle bones are turtle shells or animal bones used in ancient divination (find more information on Oracle bones here: http://bit.ly/1332ZaG).